sapbrussels/intelligenthighway_physicalmodel/scripts/README.md

 A street light can do two things:
 - it turns on the light automatically when an object approaches (adaptive light).
 - it turns on a secondary light when a specific event is occurring (indicative light).
+- when the physical model is turned on for 2minutes e.g. the light life time is below 50%, and will generate an alert in the SAP IoT Business Service.

 # Generate data

 You can generate data by executing the generata_data.js script.
 This will generate data for the AdaptiveLight, for each of the streetlights.
+It will also decrease the Light Life Time property over time, it starts at 100 and is decreased by 1 with every POST.

 ## Run the script